 a) prior to the inaugural meeting of RA, to make proposals regarding the organization of the work and the establishment of relevant committees;

-b) to draw up the proposals concerning the designation of Chairs and ViceChairs of the committees, SGs, CPM, the RAG, the CCV, and other established groups, taking into account Resolution 208 (Rev. Bucharest, 2022) of the Plenipotentiary Conference.
+b) to draw up the proposals concerning the designation of Chairs and Vice-Chairs of the committees, SGs, CPM, the RAG, the CCV, and other groups established by the RA, taking into account Resolution 208 (Rev. Bucharest, 2022) of the Plenipotentiary Conference.

+[Editor’s note: editorial modification to clarify the meaning of the provision.]

 A1.2.1.2bis The heads of delegation can also meet if the need arises and at the invitation of the Chair of the RA to consider any pending issues, with the aim of consulting and coordinating to reach consensus.